mufasa-349/DSA-210-Project/README.md

 ### 2. **Data Preprocessing**
    - Clean and structure the data for analysis.
    - Handle missing or inconsistent values where study hours may have been impacted by travel or other factors.
-   - Shuffle the data to create a realistic, unsorted dataset.

 ### 3. **Exploratory Data Analysis (EDA)**
    - Visualize the relationship between `Hours Studied` and `LeetCode Problems Solved` using scatter plots.